gdscwm/react-portfolio/README.md

 ### Start Next.js app

-If you have a directory for workshops, navigate there.
+If you have a directory for workshops, navigate there using the command `cd`.
 If not, then create a new directory for your workshops:
 ```bash
 mkdir gdsc-workshops
 ```